Undead34/Undead34/README.md

 - - KonoSuba! 👍
 - - Among other 😉
 - 📚I like to learn and teach
-- 🎮 I love programming and video games
+- 💻 I love programming